metiko/CSP-G21/ansible/README.md

 ## INSTALLING WORDPRESS DOCKER IMAGE WITH ANSIBLE
 ---

 Here, ansible was used to install docker and docker-compose.
-The docker-compose file was gotten from official wordpress docker image repository and ansible vault was used to encrypt the environment variable.
+The docker-compose file was gotten from official wordpress docker image repository

 ## STEPS
 ---